ibrahimkamal7/AI-Assignments/README.md

 ### Note:

-All of the assignments are to be run using command line.
-Different command line options are implemented for each assignment.
-More information on the command line options can be found in the assignment instructions
+All of the assignments are to be run using command-line / terminal .
+Different command-line options are implemented for each assignment.
+More information on the command-line options can be found in the assignment instructions